Glastonbury went without plastic this year. Could you go green?

 Finally why not bite the Glastonbury bullet and ditch plastic water bottles?
 Many chain restaurants like Pret a Manger and Cote Brasserie provide free filtered water and this will attract customers to your business longer term.
 It will save you money on buying packs of bottled water, reduce water and help the environment.

 Most of all there’s the question of finance if you run any business and want to make it green.
 Cash flow might be critical, so you always need to feel sure that you have things covered.
-One option is to use a merchant cash advance.
+One option is to use merchant cash advance companies like PDQ Funding.
 This is a capital advance which is then paid off through a proportion of your future earnings.
 It’s a great way to get over a quiet period, a temporary cashflow crisis or to invest in sustainability which can take your business to the next level.